iondev33/SPP-UCP/README.md

-# SPP-UCP - A CCSDS Space Packet Protocol Implementation as an Underlying Communication Provider
+# SPP-UCP - A CCSDS Space Packet Protocol Implementation with an UDP-based Communication Provider

 12/13/2024